ut-issl/c2a-aobc/README.md

 - If you have any questions, please feel free to ask us.

 ### Note
-- The `body-fixed frame` in this code means `the body-fixed frame of the AOCS module`.
+- The term `body-fixed frame` in the codes and tlm/cmd database means `the body-fixed frame of the AOCS module`.
 It does not necessarily coincide with the body-fixed frame of your satellite.

 ## For main developers
 ## How to clone the repository